gremau/NMEG_FluxProc/doc/Install_and_Configure.md

     fluxproc_setpaths

-Now FluxProc code should be initialized and ready to use the data and configuration files in the FLUXROOT directory.
+Now NMEG_FluxProc code should be initialized and ready to use the data and configuration files in the FLUXROOT directory.